Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/code-snippets.md

 new DisplayItemClassificationTypeProvider().RegisterAll();
 ```

-Once the provider has been registered on a language, it will watch for `Tab` key presses.
+Once the provider has been registered on a language, it will watch for <kbd>Tab</kbd> key presses.
 If a shortcut for a known code snippet appears before the caret, then that code snippet will be activated into a new template session.

 ## Customizing Code Snippet Providers